Skip to contents

 You can choose what to summarise using the output argument.
 Options include:

-For each time interval the results will include the number of records and number of individuals observed during that period.
-In addition to absolute counts, the function also reports the percentage of records and individuals within each interval relative to the total counts in the entire table.
+For each time interval, the results include the number of records during that period.
+In addition to absolute counts, the function reports the percentage of records in each interval relative to the total number of records in the table after any date restriction.

 summarisedResult <- summariseTrend(